thoelf/Linux-Stream-Player/server_install.md

 The samplerate in the file is default.
 When playing with LMS and SqueezeLite, CamillaDSP will be updated with new a samplerate when the samplerate of the source changes.
 When streaming from the client, the samplerate is static, as defined in the file.

-Edit the filter settings to suit your needs.
+Edit the filter settings and add more filters to suit your needs.

 # Install the pyCamillaDSP library and the python3-websocket module
 This installation is made to let ```lsp-samplerate.py``` update CamillaDSP with the samplerate, when playing from LMS/SqueezeLite.